All Episodes

 But Bush doesn't do it to get credit for it.

-There's a, there's a, you know, our culture today is largely built on perceptions, not reality.
+Our culture today is largely built on perceptions, not reality.

 And this is a great illustration.

-The reality of personal charitable giving is that Republicans, conservatives, personally contribute twice more than double what liberals contribute privately, and yet everybody thinks they're the ones who care.
+The reality of personal charitable giving is that Republicans, conservatives personally contribute twice, more than double what liberals contribute privately, and yet everybody thinks they're the ones who care.

-Why don't you why don't you do something about it?
+Why don't you do something about it?

 I said, what could I possibly do?

-They know, they already know the truth.
+They already know the truth.

-They're not either going to report it, they've got their templates.
+They're not either going to report it.

 They're not interested in making me look good, and I don't do what I do to look good.